vygr/ChrysaLisp/docs/ENVIRONMENT.md

 nil
 ```

-`(get)` can take an optional environment to work from. `(get e)` and if given
+`(get)` can take an optional environment to work from. `(get sym e)` and if
-the search for the symbol binding will start from that environment.
+given the search for the symbol binding will start from that environment.

 A string can be 'interned' by user code by use of the `(sym)` function.
 This is
 often very useful when creating and managing your own fast lookup functions or